 The Collections Management System....a state-of-the-art collections management system that is standardized, offers access to multiple descriptive vocabulary systems, is "goof-proof" for novice catalogers, and is robust for the full range of collections housed in most history museum collections, including (but not limited to) objects, tools, artwork, photographs, ephemera, diaries, letters, archival collections, textiles, household implements and more.
 The systems incorporates all the features of the Collective Access platform and customized tools identified by Connecticut's history museums.

 The CTCo Online Web Portal...Researchers, students, teachers, and history buffs—everyone—will be able to browse collections or search for specific kinds of artifacts, photographs, artwork, and other items using keywords, geo-reference points, object types, time period, and so on.
-Both Connecticut-related and none Connecticut-related items will be included since many of our history and heritage organizations have diverse collections.
+Both Connecticut-related and non Connecticut-related items will be included since many of our history and heritage organizations have diverse collections.
 To get a sense of how the web portal will work, visit www.novamuse.ca.

-The Digital Preservation Solution...at the end of the third phase of the project, collections records (that are identified by the institution who owns them) will be automatically ingested into the CTDA where they will be preserved in the state's preservation repository forever.
+The Digital Preservation Solution...at the end of the third phase of the project, collections records (identified by the institution that owns them) will be incorporated into the Connecticut Digital Archive, where they will be preserved in the state's preservation repository forever.
 No more needing expensive digital archiving of your collections.
 Input the data once into your CTCo management system, mark the record for ingest into the CTDA, and your responsibility to digitally preserve your collections is done.